 Why can delegating work be so difficult?

-For many managers, delegation may feel disingenuous and uncomfortable.
+For many managers, delegation may also induce feelings of guilt and anxiety.
 Research reveals that women leaders feel greater guilt about delegating than male leaders.
 Female managers have more negative associations with delegating, resulting in them delegating less than men and having lower-quality interactions with subordinates when they do.

 It’s crucial to remember that delegating does not mean you can’t handle things yourself or are not a good manager.
 Delegation is a tool to help you optimize for speed.
 It also improves your ability to identify projects that can be executed by others who would benefit from the experience of doing the work.

-A few other reasons managers have trouble delegating are:
+Here are a few other reasons managers have trouble delegating.

 It feels like a loss of control